-Notice that on a log scale from above, the visual distance on the scale between points A and B and between C and D is the same.
+Notice that on the log scale above Example 8, the visual distance on the scale between points A and B and between C and D is the same.
 When looking at the values these points correspond to, notice B is ten times the value of A, and D is ten times the value of C. A visual linear difference between points corresponds to a relative (ratio) change between the corresponding values.